-You can easily order Red Cow for delivery on Bite Squad as well but allow for some time as they get incredibly busy.
+You can easily order Red Cow for delivery or takeout on Doordash as well but allow for some time as they get incredibly busy.

-Make sure to check out this Best Breweries in Minneapolis list, lots of these breweries have take out options too!
+Make sure to check out these Best Breweries in Minneapolis list, lots of these breweries have take-out options too!

 Waldmann’s also has food to go.
 They have sausages, cheeses, and a few other goodies.
 They recently (as of March 2020) started a beer-delivery program.

 Yes, beer delivery.
 For all of us people who are stuck working at home, Waldmann’s will bring us crowlers full of wonderful beer, and food too!